-In the still relatively limited scholarship that focuses on this episode in Sheffield’s radical history, it is Gales work on the Register has tended to take precedence for the highly legitimate reasons outlined above: it spoke explicitly to labouring, artisan readers; it found a broad and receptive readership; it used its editorials and advertisements to report on and make the case for the activities and interests of the SSCI and it actively championed parliamentary reform and the cause of abolition.
+In the still relatively limited scholarship that focuses on this episode in Sheffield’s radical history, it is Gales work on the Register has tended to take precedence for the highly legitimate reasons outlined above: it spoke explicitly to labouring, artisan readers; it found a broad and receptive readership; it used its editorials and advertisements to report on and make the case for the activities and interests of the SSCI; and it actively championed parliamentary reform and the cause of abolition.
 The newspaper, however, was one aspect of a broader project that encompassed both Gales’ bookshop and the SSCI, a strategy which intended to foster both a politicised, literary culture for Sheffield, and an engaged market of readers for texts printed and sold by the Hartshead Press.
 As Steven Kay has noted, Gales’ business model was already, necessarily, diverse, built as much on his auctioneering and the sale of patent medicines as it was on print and stationary.
 These seemingly disparate endeavours were symbiotically connected, however, as was typical for the period, ‘these things were a normal part of an integrated printing business: notices of auction being placed in newspapers and adverts for the medicines being a staple of newspaper’s advertising’ (Kay 2017, 7).
 In the same manner that Gales used the Register to advertise the patent medicine stored in his shop, so too did he use the paper to sell and advertise subscriptions for books that he would print and sell in Hartshead Square.
 In his reading of Winifred Gales’ Reflections, Michael Daly notes that according to his wife, Gales was particularly adept at making the most of his status as a printer to maximise the potential of these various endeavours (Daly, 43).
 Within this effective business model, however, there was also a discrete strategy that proved as prescriptive as it was descriptive.
 Newspaper advertising, editorials and the activities of the SSCI were means by which Gales could prescribe a certain political literacy and a set of reformist principles.
 Then, using newspaper editorials, reporting and the printing of poetry, pamphlets and addresses, he was able to describe the effects of these principles being disseminated into the community.
 As a result, he could promote a specific character for his Sheffield readers, and for the Sheffield region more generally, whilst at the same time downplaying his own roles as a facilitator in this process.

 Concealing Agency: The Register as Reservoir